danihodovic/.dotfiles/distro-notes.md

 Find the option switch group
 Find the definition for switch-group.
 It should be set to ['<Alt>AboveTab'] Change this to something else
-You don't need to logoff for this to work
+You need to log out of cinnamon for this to work

 ### Disable ctrl-alt-l to lock screen
 Launch dconf-editor
 Locate

-	/org/cinnamon/desktop/keybindings/wm
+	/org/cinnamon/desktop/keybindings/media-keys

 Find the option `screensaver` and disable it.
+Strangely, you don't need to log out of cinnamon for this to work.